cadendengel/FiberSync/README.md

 To do:

+Sprint 1:

 1. Primary Chat Channel
 2. Chat Entry Box
 3. Usernames
 4. Message Persistence
 5. User Status

+Sprint 2:

+1. Fix bugs
+2. Refactor quick/temporary "hacks" into development code
+3. Gracefully combine our individual code into one coherent project

 ## Acknowledgements
 - This project is inspired by Discord and Slack.
 Discord is too "gamer" centric and unprofessional to appeal